-They discovered that dynamic forces placed on the spine had a much better corrective effect on vertebra than static forces.
-While the static forces of hard bracing tended to weaken the bone and surrounding musculature and cause increased stiffness of the surrounding musculature, in contrast correctly directed dynamic forces allowed for strengthening of the specifically weakened muscles of the spine which could help restore a better balance to the spine and reduce scoliosis curvatures.
+What the doctors discovered was dynamic forces placed on the spine had a much better corrective effect on vertebra than static forces like a hard brace.
+In sharp contrast to the problems of weakness caused by a hard brace they found that correctly directed dynamic forces allowed for strengthening of the specifically weakened muscles of the spine, which could help restore a better balance to the spine and reduce scoliosis curvatures.

-From this the flexible SpineCor brace was developed which helped re-direct the body’s movement patterns using dynamic forces and gradually over time result in a better and long lasting correction to the spine.
+From this understanding they developed a revolutionary dynamic tension orthosis called SpineCor.
+Dynamic means that it moves with the body as opposed to restricting movement.
+T and isBecause SpineCor is flexible it moves with the body but itthe flexible SpineCor brace was developed which helped re-direct the body’s movement patterns using dynamic forces and gradually over time result in a better and long lasting correction to the spine.
 This was a huge advance in scoliosis treatment compared hard bracing which only offered to stop the progression at best.

 The SpineCor brace was the first and only truly dynamic scoliosis brace and it was a complete departure from other static (or hard) scoliosis braces, which are designed to immobilize the spine in an attempt to keep the curvatures from progressing further.
 In fact, SpineCor should probably not even be called a scoliosis brace, because it is really more of an “un”-brace.
 In reality it is an entirely innovative scoliosis treatment system.

 Unlike these other braces the SpineCor brace was designed to move with the body, assisting it to move into the direction of correction while it is worn to allow the body to establish new patterns of movement that can reduce scoliosis curvatures.
 It is the only scoliosis brace that has been clinically proven to be able to reduce scoliosis curvatures and maintain the correction permanently.
 All other braces can only, at best, stop further progression.